vdods/barf/README.md

 while the minor revision number usually indicates backward-compatible changes, there may be minor incompabilities.
 The patch revision number indicates bugfixes and minor changes.

+-   `2.6.0` : Added `barftest` unit test suite.
+Improvements to build system and documentation, including verifying that `.deb` package creation works as expected.
+Fixed a problem with the `metadev check` target.
 -   `2.5.0` : Added move semantics to the cpp trison target, allowing more efficient parser rule handling.
     Made a few other improvements, including requiring that the `rejection_action` directive is explicitly specified in reflex's cpp target, technically making this a backward incompatible change.